Raku/ecosystem/README.md

-By submitting your module to the ecosystem, you agree that all entities involved in the operation of the ecosystem, including its testing, mirroring, or archiving, as well as any package installers and auxiliary tools, are allowed to copy, distribute, and modify your META file without limitation for the purposes of making your module available to the Perl 6 community—-regardless of what license you choose for the rest of your distribution.
+By submitting your module to the ecosystem, you agree that all entities involved in the operation of the ecosystem, including its testing, mirroring, or archiving, as well as any package installers and auxiliary tools, are allowed to copy, distribute, and modify your META file without limitation for the purposes of making your module available to the Perl 6 community&mdash;regardless of what license you choose for the rest of your distribution.
 You also agree not to hold these entities liable for any damage or inconvenience caused by the operation of the ecosystem or the failure to do so.